 - Cloud DVR feature to record games & shows

 - Key channels include FS1, FS2, BeIN Sports, NBCSN, CBSSN, regional sports networks, NBC/FOX/CBS in select areas, and more

 - Great way to watch March Madness online

 - Free 7-day trial available

 For the most part, fuboTV focuses on giving subscribers access to live sports.
-That said, there are general channels too, like FOX News, MSNBC, FX, USA, etc.
+That said, there are general channels too, like FOX News, MSNBC, USA, etc.

 What We Love About fuboTV